-An Introduction to the Screenplay for Duet for Cannibals
+An Introduction to Duet for Cannibals, the Screenplay

-Written in November 1969 in New York, this introduction appeared in the Noonday Original Screenplay edition, published in 1970 and now long out of print.
+Written New York in 1969, this intro appeared in the Noonday Original Screenplay edition, published in 1970 and now long out of print.

 The first version of the script Duet for Cannibals, which I wrote in Stockholm in August 1968, was an old-fashioned, numbered shot-by-shot découpage, each page divided into two columns, with an image on the left and the dialogue plus sound effects on the right.
 What follows is the second version, written in early September to facilitate work with the actors, in which I eliminated much of the explicit visual material (indications of how the image was to be framed, specifics of camera movement) and added descriptions of the décor, clothes, and of the characters and their moods.